ipfs/roadmap/WG_DYNAMIC_DATA_AND_CAPABILITIES.md

 - Improve DX: Create the DApp Toolkit that will allow developers to easily create web DApps that have the capabilities usually provided by generic Web 2.0 dev toolkits.
 - Improve UX: Improve User Experience for DApps built on top of IPFS / libp2p.
-- End-goal: Increase user adoption: enable the top 3 Productivity Apps to exist and be used on the DWeb.
+- End-goal: Increase developer adoption: enable the top 3 Productivity Apps to exist and be used on the DWeb.

 ## 💎 Milestones